nordinr/google-appscript/README.md

 ==============
 Instead of using default response email from google form.
 This code are able to select which row+column in the response sheet and send it to the corresponding email (or you can specify it manually)

 Additional random-formula-for-sheet (gsheet formula) generate unique id after form being submitted.
-This is why i made my own script.